War of the Roses (radio show): History

 War of the Roses was created in early 1994 by Los Angeles radio personality Rick Dees shortly after receiving word that crosstown KGGI Riverside/San Bernardino morning show host Sean "Hollywood" Hamilton was having tremendous rating success with a similar feature called "Bait Your Mate".
-Since 2012, Hamilton, who now hosts War of the Roses, continues to dominated in New York City ratings.
+Since 2012, Hamilton, who now hosts War of the Roses, has continued to dominate in the ratings in New York City.

 One of the earliest known segments was done in 1996 on Andy Savage's radio program "The Edge" based in Minneapolis, Minnesota.
-While Savage has claimed the bit was real, it is still up for debate as mentioned by Snopes.com At an internal company ceremony recognizing Dave Ryan's 25th Anniversary at KDWB, program director Rich Davis told the crowd that Ryan has to "think of new ideas for War of the Roses every week."
+While Savage has claimed the bit was real, Snopes.com lists this as still up for debate.
+At an internal company ceremony recognizing Dave Ryan's 25th Anniversary at KDWB, program director Rich Davis told the crowd that Ryan has to "think of new ideas for War of the Roses every week."
 While Ryan immediately responded "But it's real," Davis's impromptu quip lends evidence to the conclusion that this program element may not be completely authentic.

+Animated Series

+On July 8, 2025, iHeartMedia announced that War of the Roses would be adapted into an animated series, scheduled to premiere on July 24, 2025.The series is a collaboration between iHeartMedia, Woody Productions, and Aboot Studios, a Canadian animation company in North Bay, Ontario.
+Aboot leads the animation production and partners with Canadore College to involve recent graduates and interns in the process.
+Longtime host Sean “Hollywood” Hamilton serves as executive producer alongside co-host Marie, with the animated series drawing directly from real segments of the original radio show.

+The show also incorporates immersive 360-degree audio powered by Google's Eclipsa Audio platform, with additional audio mixing provided by Vaudeville Sound.
+Its soundtrack includes a mix of established and indie musicians such as Peter DiStefano (Porno for Pyros), Dave Krusen (Pearl Jam), Artikal Sound System, Sophie Powers, Cas Haley, The Tiger Lillies, and Kemo the Blaxican of Delinquent Habits.
+The adaptation preserves the show's original premise, exposing infidelity through deceptive phone calls while presenting it in a visually stylized and narratively heightened animated format.